SwedbankPay/developer.swedbankpay.com/checkout/v3/MAC/seamless-view.md

 ## Step 1: Create Payment Order

-When the payer has been checked in and the purchase is initiated, you need to create a payment order.
+When the payer has been checked in and the purchase initiated, you need to create a payment order.

 Start by performing a `POST` request towards the `paymentorder` resource